seph14/MotionTracker/readme.md

 Press <b>Cmd + S</b> to save the changes to <b>settings.json</b>.

+<b>6.
+OSC streaming</b>

+In <b>settings.json</b>, you can remote IP and OSC port in the osc block.
+Localport needs to be unoccupied too.
+The data is streamed via OSC over udp using blob format, with the following format:

+for each detected skeleton there are a float of 4 elements: body index
+normalized position with the bound - x
+normalized position with the bound - y
+empty value (0)

+If you need the full skeleton data info, you can edit in the <b>update</b> function of the MotionTrackerApp class, the <b>bodyData</b> contains the full 19 joint position in world space:

+0 -  left ankle
+1 -  left hip
+2 -  left knee
+3 -  right ankle
+4 -  right hip
+5 -  right knee
+6 -  waist
+7 -  neck
+8 -  nose
+9 -  left eye
+10 - left ear
+11 - right eye
+12 - right ear
+13 - left shoulder
+14 - left elbow
+15 - left wrist
+16 - right shoulder
+17 - right elbow
+18 - right wrist

 ##### Dependency

 You do not need these dependencies if you are using the build provided above.